ApplauseOSS/applause-reporter-common/README.md

 Configured for Node 14+ .
 To update, change base tsconfig from "extends": "@tsconfig/node14/tsconfig.json", update "engines" section in package.json, and update .node-version file

+# Running
+Use `yarn run all` .
+It will configure and run all the build steps

 ## Run through local dev setup and build

 `yarn all`